Statistical inference for a stochastic partial differential equation related to an ecological niche: Introduction

 \section{Introduction}

-Since the foundation of the theory of deterministic biodiffusion has been noticed the necessity of a more realistic model that considers the interaction between animals, and stimuli from/to the environment (\cite{okubo2001diffusion}).
-Several attempts at random models have been considered; for instance, \cite{gloaguen2018stochastic} study a stochastic differential equation (SDE) whose drift is the gradient of a multimodal potential surface.
+Since the foundation of the theory of deterministic biodiffusion has been noticed the necessity of more realistic models in ecology, for instance, a model that considers the interaction between animals, and stimuli from/to the environment (Ref.~\refcite{okubo2001diffusion}).
+Several attempts at random models have been tried to solve that; for instance, Ref.~\refcite{gloaguen2018stochastic} study a stochastic differential equation (SDE) whose drift is the gradient of a multimodal potential surface.
 They used an Euler method to perform parameter inference and two other pseudo-likelihood procedures.
-In \cite{dogan2016derivation}, the authors consider a biased and correlated random walk (BCRW) and they derived stochastic partial differential equations (SPDEs) for a BCRW in one, two, and three dimensions under the assumption that the globally preferred direction of movement is independent of the location of the particles.
+In Ref.~\refcite{dogan2016derivation}, the authors consider a biased and correlated random walk (BCRW) and they derived stochastic partial differential equations (SPDEs) for a BCRW in one, two, and three dimensions under the assumption that the globally preferred direction of movement is independent of the location of the particles.
 This assumption seems to be a limitation of their model.
-Further reading on stochastic modeling of animal movement can be found in \cite{smouse2010stochastic} for instance.\\
+Further reading on stochastic modeling of animal movement can be found in Ref.~\refcite{smouse2010stochastic} for instance.

-Our idea is to consider a stochastic version of the model described by Wang and Potts in \cite{wang2017partial}.
-Indeed, their work considers a partial differential equation (PDE) that models the long-term behavior using an additional function, which is called {\it movement kernel}, that represents the movement in local times.
-The inclusion of the movement kernel within the PDE enable the model to go from small-time periods to long-term period. \\
+Our idea is to consider a stochastic equation inspired by a model proposed by Dipierro and Valdinoci, in Ref.~\refcite{Dipi-Pro} and Ref.~\refcite{Dipi-valdi}, where they study a deterministic model that describes the diffusion of a biological population living in an ecological niche subject to local and nonlocal dispersals.
+Their model considers a partial differential equation (PDE) with a mixture of classical and fractional Laplacians.
+Therefore, the diffusion follows two types of dispersals: a classical one, related to the usual Laplacian, and a nonlocal one, modeled on Lévy flights and encoded by the fractional Laplacian.

-The SPDE model considered in this paper reflects that the animal movement is {\it non-isotropic}, meaning that we consider that the animal moves in a medium where individuals are also under the influence of an external bias (like wind or water flows, for example).
-However, in our model, we are not using a gradient or preferred movement direction.
-The proposed model could be applied to animals that move in a well-defined domain, for instance, terrestrial animals that live on an island, or marine animals that live in a well-defined geographical area.
-The SPDE is a macroscopic model, however, since we are using the Galerkin projection we obtain a system of Ornstein-Uhlenbeck process, thus we are able to study the individual trajectories of the animals, meaning we obtain a microscopic model as well. \\
+The proposed SPDE is a macroscopic model, in which we assume that the stimuli are only from the environment to the animals and there is no interaction between the animals.
+This SPDE could be appropriate to model birds' flights or sea animals' diffusion, for instance.